mjpancake/mjpancake.github.io/docs/cpp.md

 ## Container Preferences

-- Use arrays and array-likes for small data
+- Use arrays and array-likes for small data regardless of big-O
   - Less than 1KiB is considered small
   - Use `std::array` for fix length arrays
   - Use `saki::util::Stactor` for variable length arrays